hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 * Learning how to use SPP for peak calling
 * Understanding different components of the SPP algorithm
-* Interpretation of results from a peaks including cross-correlation plots and narrowPeak files
+* Interpretation of results from a peaks including cross-correlation plots and various file formats

-## Peak calling
+## Peak Calling

 Peak calling, the next step in our workflow, is a computational method used to identify areas in the genome that have been enriched with aligned reads as a consequence of performing a ChIP-sequencing experiment.